A Guide to the Best Water for Plants

 High alkalinity common in hard water inhibits the growth of and even destroys some plant species.
 Most plants won’t find pH level changes lethal but may experience color loss or stunted growth.

 Distilled water is healthy for your houseplants because it’s free from chemicals, metals, and other impurities.
 But—distilled water also eliminates beneficial minerals, so your plants won’t grow as quickly as with rainwater or filtered water.
+You can compare whole-house vs. under-sink options here: whole-house vs. under-sink filters.

 Keep in mind that houseplants are also more susceptible to additives in water because the containers trap toxins that can build up over time.
 The soil in outdoor plants helps filter out excess minerals or contaminants.